yong2021/grabInstg/README.md

 # grabInstg
-grab instagram pics/imgs for a giving user account name
+grab instagram pics/imgs for a given user account name

 before running the app, please replace the name 'nike' to account name you like line 42, userName = 'nike'